Luis García (third baseman): Navegantes del Magallanes (2nd stage)

 In 1964–1965, the Navegantes de Magallanes returned as a new franchise with the old colors, records and a new ballpark.
 Magallanes retained the services of some Orientales players as Chico Carrasquel, José Bracho, Látigo Chávez, Oswaldo Blanco and, of course, Camaleón García.

 The Navegantes hired Sparky Anderson as their skipper.
 Anderson came with a five-year experience while managing in the Milwaukee Braves, Washington Senators, Detroit Tigers, St. Louis Cardinals and Cincinnati Reds minor league systems, But Anderson did not get all the success he wanted.
 After a 2-1 start, the team lost 13 straight games and he was replaced by the veteran infielder Carrasquel, who also had managed the Indios and Orientales in the previous seasons.

 Then, after being dismissed, the future Hall of Fame manager defended himself in a press conference, arguing that the club was badly organised, for having players that never played together before.
 Anderson added that to improve the team, the owners should strengthen the relationship between players and coaches, not make any difference.
 Also, they gave me a group of local veteran players almost gone from baseball, and rookies with little professional experience, he explained earnestly.

-Nevertheless, this time Camaleón experimented one of his most productive seasons in the league while playing for the helpless Magallanes.
+Nevertheless, this time Camaleón experimented one of his most productive seasons in the league while playing for the Magallanes.
 The club finished with a 13–37 record, 18 games out of contention, being unable to overcome an awful start.
-In comparison, García claimed the batting crown with a fabulous .394 average in 49 of the 50 games of his team, hitting 65-for-165 with five doubles, four homers, 14 runs and 30 RBI, while collecting 82 total bases for a third-best .497 slugging, behind Caracas teammates Ken Harrelson (.557) and Pete Rose (.503).
+In comparison, García claimed the batting crown with a .394 average, playing in 49 of the 50 games of his team, hitting 65-for-165 with five doubles, four home runs, 14 runs and 30 runs batted in, while collecting 82 total bases for a third-best .497 slugging, behind Caracas teammates Ken Harrelson (.557) and Pete Rose (.503).